Brondo765/New-Member-Bot/README.md

 Once finished:

-- In the folder from where you ran the git command, run cd New-member-bot and then run npm i
+- In the folder from where you ran the git command, type `Node` and run npm i
 - Rename config-example.json to config.json
 - Edit config.json and enter your token and other details as indicated.